-The Company's assets are managed by Atlas Management Company Limited ("AMC"), a company whose sole purpose is to manage the Group's property portfolio.
+The Company's assets are managed by Atlas Management Company Limited ("AMC"), a company focused on managing the Group's property portfolio.
 AMC provides the Group with a management team with vast experience and knowledge of real estate investment and development.
 In particular AMC can demonstrate a good track record of investment, development and management of property in CEE markets.